-Property Rental-The increase in property rental revenues for the year ended December 31, 2023 was primarily the result of an increase of \$507,054 associated with our merger with Life Storage on July 20, 2023, (the "Life Storage Merger" or "Merger") and other acquisitions completed in 2023.
+Property Rental-The increase in property rental revenue for the year ended December 31, 2024 was primarily the result of an increase of \$570,407 associated with our merger with Life Storage on July 20, 2023, (the "Life Storage Merger" or "Merger") and other acquisitions completed in 2023 and 2024.
 We acquired 757 wholly-owned stores in the Merger and an additional 14 stores during the year ended December 31, 2023.
-We acquired 153 stores during the year ended December 31, 2022.
-In addition to the increase attributable to the Merger, property rental revenues increased by \$46,712 due to operating results at our stabilized stores and increased by \$7,523 as a result of increases in occupancy at our lease-up stores.
+We acquired 58 stores during the year ended December 31, 2024.
+The increase is also attributed to the Life Storage stores being on our platform for a full 12 months in 2024 in comparison with five months in 2023.
+In addition to the increase attributable to the Merger, property rental revenue increased by \$5,440 due to operating results at our same-store pool and increased by \$4,892 as a result of increases in occupancy at our lease-up stores.

-Tenant Reinsurance-The increase in tenant reinsurance revenues was due primarily to an increase in the number of stores operated 3,714 stores at December 31, 2023, compared to 2,338 stores at December 31, 2022.
+Tenant Reinsurance-The increase in tenant reinsurance revenue was due primarily to an increase in the number of stores operated, as well as the Life Storage stores being on our platform for a full 12 months in 2024 in comparison with five months in 2023.
+We operated 4,011 stores at December 31, 2024, compared to 3,714 stores at December 31, 2023.

 Management Fees and Other Income-Management fees and other income represent the fees collected for our management of stores owned by third parties and unconsolidated joint ventures and other transaction fee income.
-The increase for the year ended December 31, 2023 was primarily due to an increase in the number of stores managed.
-As of December 31, 2023, we managed 1,811 stores for third parties and joint ventures compared to 1,206 stores as of December 31, 2022.
+The increase for the year ended December 31, 2024 was primarily due to an increase in the number of stores managed.
+As of December 31, 2024, we managed 2,044 stores for third parties and unconsolidated joint ventures, compared to 1,811 stores as of December 31, 2023.